What is passive smoking?

 Passive smoking is breathing in smoke from other people’s cigarettes, cigars or pipes.
 Smoke that is breathed out by a smoker is called mainstream smoke.
 The smoke drifting from the burning end of a cigarette is called sidestream smoke.
 Second Hand Smoke (SHS) also known as Environmental Tobacco Smoke (ETS) is a combination of mainstream and sidestream smoke with each contributing to about half of the smoke generated.
-Parental smoking is the commonest source of ETS exposure for children.
+Smoking parents are the most common source of ETS exposure for children.

-Sidestream smoke tends to remain in a room longer and contains many cancer causing substances, more than mainstream smoke.
-As Australians spend a greater part of each day indoors, SHS is a serious but preventable health hazard.
+Sidestream smoke stays in a room longer and contains many cancer causing substances, more than mainstream smoke.
+As we spend more and more time indoors, SHS is a serious but preventable health hazard.
 Children in particular are at risk of harmful effects from passive smoking.

 What is the health risk for unborn babies?